1.3 Social work research

 See the video on cultural humility in healthcare settings (CC-BY-NC-ND 3.0) embedded below for an example of how “one true answer” about a population can often oversimplify things and overstate how much we know about how to intervene in a given situation.

-Formal and informal research roles
+Formal research roles

-Formal research results in written products like journal articles, government reports, or policy briefs.
+Formal research often results in written products like journal articles, government reports, or policy briefs.
 To get a sense of formal research roles in social work, consider asking a professor about their research.
 You can also browse around the top journals in social work: Trauma, Violence & Abuse, Child Maltreatment, Child Abuse & Neglect, Social Service Review, Family Relations, Journal of Social Policy, Social Policy & Administration, Research on Social Work Practice, Health & Social Care in the Community, Health & Social Work, British Journal of Social Work, Child & Family Social Work, International Journal of Social Welfare, Qualitative Social Work, Children & Youth Services Review, Social Work, Social Work in Health Care, Journal of Social Work Practice, International Social Work, Affilia Journal of Women and Social Work, and Clinical Social Work JournalAdditionally, the websites to most government agencies, foundations, think tanks, and advocacy groups contain formal research often conducted by social workers.

 Every time you are asking who, what, when, where and why, you are conducting informal research.
 Informal research can be more involved.
 Social workers may be surprised when they are asked to engage in research projects such as needs assessments, community scans, program and policy evaluations, and single system designs, to name a few.
 Macro-oriented social workers may have to conduct research on programs and policies as part of advocacy or administration.